daformat/typographer.js/README.md

 Consider `251 °F`, wouldn't it be weird to have the unit on a separate line than the value?
 This is what non-breaking spaces are for.
 You want to use non-breaking spaces.

-## Different countries, different typographic rules.
+## Different countries, different typographic rules

 This is were it gets tricky, the rules differ across countries, and even in a given country, there can be more than one recommended style.
 By default, we'll focus on applying undisputed typographic rules, in a typical 80-20 approach.